 What is a Virtual Machine and What Does It Do?

 The main logic is to allow several operating systems to run on the same hardware.
-The heart of the system is known as a virtual monitor and it runs on hardware, providing several VMs to the next software level.
+The heart of the system is known as a virtual monitor, and it runs on hardware, providing several VMs for the following software level.
 In this way, each may be running a different operating system and may not interfere with the others.

 This virtual pc idea is also used in compiled programming languages.
 In these cases, the desired is to compile program resources for a particular machine.
 This machine does not even need to exist physically.
 Also, the VM can run these programs regardless of the operating system.